anvuongb/anvuongb.github.io/_posts/2024-01-12-my-trip-to-france.markdown

 |:--:|
 | *Mix and match between businesses and residential in Lille* |

 $10 and an hour later, Flixbus got me to Ghent's central station.
 I arrived at 8am, when the sun was still asleep, no shops were open, and outside temperature was 1°C. I recommend better trip planning in foreign places.
-That said, 45 minutes, Belgian beauty came in full force.
+That said, 45 minutes later, Belgian beauty came in full force.

 | ![Ghent center](/assets/images/france2024/ghent_1.jpg) |
 |:--:|